expresspigeon/blog/src/content/kb/transactional/transactional-general.md

 ## Personalization

 Sending Transactional emails requires that templates for these messages are created prior to sending.
-Such template can have merge fields, in a format `${field_name}`.
+Such templates can have merge fields, in a format `${field_name}`.
 This feature allows a high degree of flexibility for message customization.

 > The template to be sent can have a number of merge fields, with data for merging dynamically provided during an API call.

 ## First steps

 You can start from scratch and start your first message in a couple of minutes.
-Follow to [step by step tutorial](transactional-step-by-step) to see how.
+Follow this [step by step tutorial](transactional-step-by-step) to see how.